cromachina/docs/design-doll-in-linux.md

 - Switching to another TTY will cause Design Doll to crash.
   - My guess is that it can't handle the display mode changing.
 Save your work and close Design Doll before you switch TTYs.

+- Cannot import a model with an Import Tag because the file dialog doesn't work correctly.
+You click on the file to import and nothing happens.
+  - While running in a Virtual Desktop, click on the start menu and select `Run...`, then enter `explorer` to open a file browser.
+Navigate to your model file and then drag and drop it into Design Doll's window.
+This will add an Import Tag to the currenctly selected object with the model loaded.